 Search protractor in the Search bar.
 Have students interact with the protractor to measure angles.
-Ask students to draw a shape that has this type of angle included in it.
+Ask students to draw a shape that includes this type of angle.

 Have students use their arms for the sides of the angle.

 Ask students,